zettsu-t/sudokusse/sudokusse.md

   `sched_setaffinity()` improves the cold cache problem.
 1. A CPU reaches its thermal limit and slows down.
 Setting of the Windows power option may relax this situation.

+Process affinity must not set in using std::future because it prevents running a process on multi-core.

 #### Print steps to solve a sudoku puzzle